-1 Introduction
+Introduction

-Pearson's product-moment correlation (Fisher, 1915), in short simple correlation, has widely been used as a simple index for measuring dependency and the linear relationship between two variables.
-In human brain mapping research, it has been mainly used to map out functional or anatomical connectivity (Friston et al., 1993; Horwitz et al., 1996; Friston et al., 1996; Cao and Worsley, 1998; Worsley et al., 2005).
+Pearson's product-moment correlation [1], in short simple correlation, has widely been used as a simple index for measuring dependency and the linear relationship between two variables.
+In human brain mapping research, it has been mainly used to map out functional or anatomical connectivity [2-6].
 In this framework, correlations between pairs of voxels are computed and thresholded via the random field theory to reveal the statistically significant regions of connectivity by testing the existence of correlation ρ on the template cortex $\partial\Omega$:

-$$H_0: \rho(p) = 0$$ for all $p \in \partial \Omega$ vs. $H_1: \rho(p) \neq 0$ for some $p \in \partial \Omega$.
-(1)
+$$\begin{aligned} &H_0: \rho(p) = 0 \quad \text{for all } p \in \partial \Omega \quad \text{vs.} \\ &H_1: \rho(p) \neq 0 \quad \text{for some } p \in \partial \Omega. \end{aligned}$$ (1)

-In a different setting, Thompson et al. (2001) used the correlation between genetic factors and the amount of gray matter on the cortex via a linear model in mapping out the regions of genetic influence.
-Our use of correlation is somewhat similar to Thompson et al. (2001) in that we correlate anatomical index to non-anatomical index on the cortex.
+In a different setting, Thompson et al. [7] used the correlation between genetic factors and the amount of gray matter on the cortex via a linear model in mapping out the regions of genetic influence.
+Our use of correlation is somewhat similar to [7] in that we correlate anatomical index to non-anatomical index on the cortex.
 In this study, we map out the dependency of behavioral measures to an anatomical measure spatially over the cortex and localize the regions of abnormal correlation difference between groups.
 To remove unwanted covariates like age and total brain size difference, we introduce the concept of partial correlation coefficient, in short partial correlation.
-Chung et al. (2004; 2005) has already demonstrated the need for removing the effect of age and global brain size difference in morphometric analyses so it is crucial to use partial correlation rather than the usual simple correlation in our study.
-Although our correlation mapping strategy can be formulated in terms of a general linear model (GLM) as in the case of Thompson et al. (2001), our unified approach will provide a more intuitive alternative that is visually comprehensive.
+Chung et al. [8,9] has already demonstrated the need for removing the effect of age and global brain size difference in morphometric analyses so it is crucial to use partial correlation rather than the usual simple correlation in our study.
+Although our correlation mapping strategy can be formulated in terms of a general linear model (GLM) as in the case of [7], our unified approach will provide a more intuitive alternative that is visually comprehensive.